wmeints/conversational/README.md

 ## Deployment

-TODO: Explain how to set up your own deployment pipeline.
+You can deploy this application to an Azure Web App.
+Please refer to [.github/workflows/ci.yml](https://github.com/wmeints/conversational/blob/main/.github/workflows/ci.yml) for a sample on how to set up your own deployment pipeline for the application.

 ## Development